agnesgrd/DeepEpiX/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-> For quick access, ensure that your MEG data is placed in the `data` folder within the project directory.
+> For quick access, ensure that your M/EEG data is placed in the `data` folder within the project directory.

 </details>